 SEVERE GELCOAT CRAZING OR MORE SERIOUS HULL DAMAGE CAN OCCUR DURING HAULING AND LAUNCHING IF PRESSURE IS CREATED ON THE GUNWALES (SHEER) BY THE SLINGS.
 SPREADERS ARE NOT REQUIRED IF BELTS ARE NOT CREATING PRESSURE (CABLE DRUMS FURTHER APART THAN BEAM OF BOAT).
 FLAT, WIDE BELTING SLINGS AND SPREADERS LONG ENOUGH TO KEEP PRESSURE FROM THE GUNWALES IS ESSENTIAL.
 DO NOT ALLOW ANYONE TO HAUL YOUR BOAT WHEN THE SPREADERS ON THE LIFT ARE NOT WIDE ENOUGH TO TAKE THE PRESSURE OFF THE GUNWALES.

-Supporting The Boat For Storage Your trailer or a well-made cradle is the best support for your boat during storage.
-When storing the boat on a trailer for a long period: - Make sure the rollers and pads support the hull of the boat. - Make sure the trailer is on a level surface and the bow is high enough so that water will drain from the bilge. - Make sure the engine is in the down position. - Check the tires once each season.
+Supporting The Boat For Storage

+Your trailer or a well-made cradle is the best support for your boat during storage.
+When storing the boat on a trailer for a long period:

+- Make sure the rollers and pads support the hull of the boat. - Make sure the trailer hitch is level and there is support under the hitch.

+- Make sure the engine is in the down position. - Check the tires once each season.
 Add enough air for the correct amount of inflation for the tires.

 Note: Read the owner's manual for the trailer for the correct amount of inflation for the tires.

 When storing the boat on a cradle:

-- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough to provide proper drainage of the bilge. - The cradle must be in the proper fore and aft position to properly support the hull.
+- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface. - The cradle must be in the proper fore and aft position to properly support the hull.
 When the cradle is in the correct location, the bunks should match the bottom of hull.

-Preparing The Boat For Storage - Remove the bilge drain plug, if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.
+Preparing The Boat For Storage

+- Remove the bilge drain plug(s), if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.
 Remove as much marine growth as possible.
 Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware, and apply a light film of moisturedisplacing lubricant. - Remove propeller and grease the propeller shaft using light waterproof grease. - Remove the battery(s) and store in a cool place.
 Clean using clear, clean water.
 Be sure the battery has sufficient water and clean terminals.
-Keep the battery(s) charged and safe from freezing throughout the storage period.
+Keep the battery(s) charged and safe from freezing throughout the storage period. - Refer to Chapter 4, Electrical Systems, for information on the maintenance of the D.C. electrical systems. - Coat all faucets and exposed electrical components in the cockpit with a protecting oil. - Clean out, totally drain and completely dry the fishboxes. - Clean the exterior upholstery with a good vinyl cleaner and dry thoroughly.